£1.8 billion of money announced for the NHS over the next five years isn’t all new money.

 What has the government said?

-In a number of interviews yesterday both Boris Johnson and Matt Hancock said that the money for the NHS was ‘new money’.
+In a number of interviews on August 5 both Boris Johnson and Matt Hancock said that the money for the NHS was ‘new money’.
 On Radio 5 Live Breakfast, Matt Hancock was asked about the Nuffield Trust’s analysis that this was not new money and he said it was on “the wrong track” and on Twitter has said “it’s not quite right”.

-On Twitter since then Matt Hancock has added that “It is new cash or new spending or whatever else you might want to call [it].
+On Twitter Matt Hancock later added that “It is new cash or new spending or whatever else you might want to call [it].
 It’s a £1.8bn increase in the NHS budget...
 Some of it goes to unblocking spending that has been blocked because we didn’t have the budget - which we now do, thanks to the new cash”.

-In the absence of a detailed explanation from the department, we see no reason to doubt the conclusions of the various health expert bodies.
+In the absence of any contradictory evidence from the department, we see no reason to doubt the conclusions of the various health expert bodies.
 From the perspective of NHS trusts, this is not ‘new money’—it’s money earned under the PSF scheme that they had previously been told they would be able to spend.
 From the government’s perspective, it counts as ‘new money’ because the Treasury had not previously budgeted for the trusts to be able to spend all the money they had earned under the scheme.

 With Brexit fast approaching, reliable information is crucial.